Folkius/CE_documentation/docs/general/index.md

 Please note that objectives are not translated and there is no plan to implement translations on them.
 When in doubt, ask a community member.

 ### Linking your profile with RetroAchievements
-To add a [RetroAchievements (RA)] (https://retroachievements.org/) profile to your CE profile, browse to "Settings" in your profile dropdown (top-right of the CE website).
+To add a [RetroAchievements (RA)](https://retroachievements.org/) profile to your CE profile, browse to "Settings" in your profile dropdown (top-right of the CE website).

 There is a field where you can enter the your RA account's username; once entered, click the "Verify" button.

 A verification popup message will appear, requesting you enter a specific string of characters to your RA profile's 'motto'.
 ![RA verification Part One](/pages/RA_verification.png)

-A link to the RA user settings page is available here: [RA Settings] (https://retroachievements.org/settings)) Once the string of characters has been entered in the Motto field, click "Update" on the RA Settings page.
+A link to the RA user settings page is available here: [RA Settings](https://retroachievements.org/settings).

+Once the string of characters has been entered in the Motto field, click "Update" on the RA Settings page.
 ![RA verification Part Two](/pages/RA_verification2.png)